-Q: Is it the List for Academic Freedom, or the List for Academic Freedom and Institutional Neutrality?
+Q: What is the name of your list?
+Is it the List for Academic Freedom, or the List for Academic Freedom and Institutional Neutrality?

 A: It is the List for Academic Freedom and Institutional Neutrality.
-But due to a character limit I had to shorten the title.
+But some outlets have a character limit, so I sometimes need to use a shortened title.

 Q: What is Institutional Neutrality?